batuaWallet/L2-wallet/README.md

   - Send/Receive crypto micropayments in INR stable-coin
   - On/Off ramp from crypto using India's UPI system

+## How to start
+  - npm install — global expo-cli
+  - npm install
+  - expo start
+  - Use expo client app to run this test app on mobile

 ## Disclaimer
   App is heavily under construction and not ready to use for real payments yet